The Value of Wilderness Landscapes

 Wilderness is A Place to Escape

 Are you stuck in a traffic jam every day where you live?
 Tired of living in a concrete jungle?
-Wilderness allows you to escape the madness that many big cities bring on, and to relax and rejuvenate your mind and body.
-Watching a sunset is extremely relaxing, and can you really put a price on peace of mind?
+Wilderness allows you to escape the madness that many big cities bring and relax and rejuvenate your mind and body.
+Watching a sunset is extremely relaxing, and can you put a price on peace of mind?
 For couples wanting a romantic getaway with a different spin, taking a wilderness trip together is just what the doctor ordered.

 Wilderness is a Classroom

 So there you have it—some tangible reasons why wilderness has value.
-It's a classroom, a place for recreation, for catching big fish, a personal escape, and most importantly, a place to create some great memories with the people you're close to.
+It's a classroom, a place for recreation, catching big fish, a personal escape, and most importantly, a place to create some great memories with the people you're close to.

-Wilderness is a lot like that: something we all take for granted, yet we do so at our own peril.
+Wilderness is a lot like that: something we all take for granted, yet we do so at our peril.
 Because once it's gone, it's gone, and it's not coming back.

 Ontario's Sunset Country is the perfect place to experience the wilderness and connect with nature.
-Order your free Vacation Guide & Map to start planning your trip.